marora7926/code-quiz/README.md

 ```
 ---

-© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
-Confidential and Proprietary.
+© 2021 Mohit Arora.
 All Rights Reserved.